riding the orient express train

 Luxury train journeys

 Some of the most sought-after rail journeys are also the most expensive, costing upwards of $1,000 a night.
-There are always limited bookings aboard glamorous trains like Europe’s Venice-Simplon Orient Express, The Ghan, which travels 1,851 miles across Australia; and the Palace on Wheels, with its seven-day trip across India, including the pink palaces of Rajasthan, the tigers of Ranthambore, and the Taj Mahal.
-When considering a luxury rail trip, look way down the tracks so you don’t miss the train.
+There are always limited bookings aboard glamorous trains like Europe’s Venice-Simplon Orient Express; The Ghan, which travels 1,851 miles across Australia; and the Palace on Wheels, with its seven-day trip across India, including the pink palaces of Rajasthan, the tigers of Ranthambore, and the Taj Mahal.

 Trips you need a lot of physical preparation for